hpc/charliecloud/doc/dev.rst

 :code:`refactor`
   Change that will improve Charliecloud but does not materially affect user-visible behavior.
-Note this doesn’t mean "invisible to the user"; even user-facing documentation or logging changes could feasibly be this, if they are more cleanup-oriented.
+Note this doesn’t mean “invisible to the user”; even user-facing documentation or logging changes could feasibly be this, if they are more cleanup-oriented.